 In 2000, Brin and Sergey asked then-intern Dennis Hwang to come up with a doodle for Bastille Day.
 Users loved it so much that they appointed Dennis "chief doodler."

-To decide which events get doodles, a team gets together periodically to brainstorm.
-Doodle ideas come from other Googlers as well as users.
-The actual doodles are designed by illustrators and engineers.
+To decide which events, figures, or topics get doodles, a team gets together periodically to brainstorm.
+Doodle ideas can also come from Google users.
+After an idea or doodle pitch gets the green light, the actual doodles are designed by illustrators and engineers.